workworkjs/workworkjs/README.md

 # Installing it

-You can get the raw js file here:
+You can get the raw js file here: https://raw.githubusercontent.com/workworkjs/workworkjs/workwork/workwork.js
-Or if you like it squashed (minified):

 Just put it into your script tag like so: